damian-lis/portfolio-website/README.md

   }
 ```

-As we can see in the code example above, two elements this.link and this.arrowImg are created which have a very simple structure.
+As we can see in the code example above, two elements this.link and this.arrowImg (are created via createElementFn helper) which have a very simple structure.

 <br/>

 #### 3.3.
 Description createComponents method (constructor)

-Next, in the constructor of discussed object, we call the createComponents method, which, based on previously created elements (this.link and this.arrowImg):
+Next, in the constructor of discussed object, we call the createComponents method, the implementation of which is below (scripts/objects/Back.js):

-Below is an example of this method (scripts/objects/Audio.js):

 ```
   createComponents() {